Georgia Baptist Disaster Relief to double number of sites providing help, hope and healing to Helene victims

 “When I got back,” he recalled, “our clean-up and recovery teams from Georgia and Oklahoma were waiting on me.”
 Volunteers repacked the pork butts, which Sprinkel said were still steaming hot, and prepared them for delivery.
 Other volunteers had already been assigned addresses and headed out as soon as the meals were packed.
 Within an hour and a half, all the meals had been delivered to families in need.

 Sprinkel said for some families it was the first hot meal they had eaten in weeks.
-“This definitely raised their morale,” he said.
-“And it encouraged all of us as well to be able to bring those families an extra measure of help.”
+“The response was overwhelming,” he said.
+“And it encouraged all of us as well to be able to bring those families an extra measure of help.
+Tears were everywhere.”